pierre-rouleau/pel/doc/pdf/index.rst

 =========================

 The `-index.pdf`_ PDF is an index table with links to all other PEL PDFs.
+These PDF files are stored in the Git repository in the `doc/pdf directory`_.

 The complete list of PEL PDF files is: